hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 </code>
 </pre>

-So in our app we have just a single component that pulls in Angular's Http service via Dependency Injection.
+In our app we have just a single component that pulls in Angular's Http service via Dependency Injection.
 Angular will give us a instance of the Http service when its sees the signature in our component's constructor.

 Now that we have the service we call the service to fetch some data from our test api.
 We do this in the `ngOnInit`.